arushi18p/PDF-Summarizer-Chatbot/README.md

-A chatbot that uses google gemini to summarize pdf files
+A chatbot that uses google gemini to process and answer questions regarding an uploaded pdf.